Mitsunee/fgo-timers/docs/CONTRIBUTING.md

 **Note:** Directory Structure is currently changing, docs will be updated later

 - assets: Contains all data assets, images in original resolution and currently unused images
-- pages: Contains all pages and api routes
+- pages: Contains all pages and api routes (may adopt Next.js 13 app directory in the future)
 - public: Contains files that will get served in `/` alongside the app
 - src:
   - atlas-api: Atlas Academy API Connector adapter and cache management
   - client: Frontend Components and stores
+  - items: Utils for Craft Essences, Items and Custom Items
+  - prebuild: Prebuild script that handles API data caching and reformatting into optimized data set
+  - schema: Schema files and validation script
-  - scripts: Legacy Location for scripts to do various tasks in this repository (such as build data bundles)
+  - scripts: Legacy Location for scripts that have not been fully migrated to zod/typescript
+  - servants: Utils for Servants, Noble Phantasms and Skills
   - server: SSG, ISR and related util functions
   - types: globally used types and Enums (note that there may also be files matching `src/*/types(.d)?.ts`)
-  - upgrades: utils related to Interludes and Rank Ups
+  - upgrades: utils related to Quests and Upgrades (Interludes and Rank Ups)
+  - utils: generic utils
 - tests (mirrors src unless specified here):
   - \_\_mockups\_\_: Contains mock assets used in legacy tests (ignored by jest config)
   - scripts-uvu: Contains all legacy tests (ignored by jest config)